jaredszajkowski/jaredszajkowski.github.io/content/post/automating-execution-jupyter-notebook-files-python-scripts-hugo-static-site-generation/index.md

 image: cover.jpg
 draft: false
 categories:
+    - Hugo
-    - Financial Data
+    - Jupyter Notebook
-    - Tech
+    - Pydoit
-tags:
     - Python
+# tags:
+#     - Python
-    - Hugo
+#     - Hugo
 # weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---